 As our career development sector continues to go through changes, many practitioners are re-thinking their career path and prospects.
 Many government-funded contracts are winding down and organizations are restructuring their operations.
 Some practitioners are nervous about their future and considering entrepreneurial options.

 If you are serious about starting a home-based service, do your homework.
-You must acquire business knowledge before you start.
+You must acquire business knowledge and prepare a well thought out business plan before you start.
 According to Industry Canada’s most recent Key Small Business Statistics, about 70 percent of firms survive for two years and only 51 percent last for five years or more.
 Be well-prepared and informed so that you are one of the success stories.

 The best career entrepreneurs know where they are going before they get there:

 - Canada Business provides information on developing a detailed business plan.
 They also offer resources for starting a business.

 - The Federal Economic Development Agency for southern Ontario provides a solid guide on how to start a consulting business in Ontario.

 - The Canadian Bankers Association has a resource to help you determine the financial structure of your business.